 All from a bite, or an attempt to feed your baby solid foods.
-It’s totally unexpected when our babies respond with such disdain for baby food or table food.
-As parents, we’re often excited about this new milestone and it can be pretty shocking when our baby won’t eat solids.
+It’s totally unexpected when babies respond with such disdain for baby food or table food.
+As parents, we’re often excited about this new milestone and it’s shocking when your baby won’t eat solids.

-While knowing its “normal” for babies to not seem interested in solid foods, even though everyone else’s baby seems to be gulping it down by the jar full, it still leaves the question, “How do you get a baby to eat solids?”
+While knowing it’s “normal” for babies to not seem interested in solid foods, even though everyone else’s baby seems to be gulping it down by the jar full, it still leaves the question, “How do you get a baby to eat solids?”

 Of course, I knew that it was normal for babies to refuse baby food when it was first introduced, and I also knew that some babies didn’t much prefer baby food, but my Momma heart was worried.
 The worrying got worse when I watched my son act like he could’ve cared less about the delicious homemade sweet potatoes that I whipped up, as he turned his face away and threw the spoon across the room.

 Meal after meal.